jamie-allen/sdisruptor/presentation/preso/presentation.md

 !SLIDE title-page

-## The Querulous ORM
+## LMAX Disruptor

+Jamie Allen

+jallen@chariotsolutions.com

-Jamie Allen, *jallen@chariotsolutions.com*, @jamie_allen
+@jamie_allen

-* August 10, 2011*
+August 10, 2011

 !SLIDE transition=fade

-* There is nothing new here.
-Why is the Disruptor pattern relevant?
+# There is nothing new here

+* Why is the Disruptor pattern relevant?
 * The "virtual" nature of our runtime and deployment environment has desensitized us as developers to the impact of our decisions
 * It flies in the face of so many concurrency abstractions to show what can be accomplished when implementing code in the most optimized fashion

-[NOTES]
-Started out with my blog post about learnings from actor development Got a comment on DZone about the need for assigning threads to a core, laughed it off as a troll The commenter claimed that the JVM's life expectancy was limited if you couldn't assign a thread to a core I didn't get it - why would you want to take control of a core when an OS does that job for you so well?
-LMAX changed my thinking - I didn't understand high-throughput well enough LMAX is handling 6 MILLION transactions per second using a single-threaded computing model, and they're doing it with Java So the troll was half-right: there is a use-case for assigning a thread to a core, but you CAN do it in the JVM and get tremendous results
-[/NOTES]

 !SLIDE transition=fade